-In addition, certain of our current and former employees and certain other qualifying personnel are permitted to invest, and have invested, their own capital in our funds, in side-by-side investments with our funds and the firm, as well as in funds managed by our hedge fund partnerships.
-Side-by-side investments are investments generally made on the same terms and conditions as those available to the applicable fund or the firm and, they, together with their investments in our funds or the funds managed by our hedge fund partnerships, are not generally subject to management fees or a carried interest.
-The cash invested by our current and former employees and certain other qualifying personnel and their investment vehicles aggregated to \$433 million for the year ended December 31, 2019, of which \$46.6 million, \$92.1 million, \$22.7 million, \$10.4 million, \$4.0 million, \$2.7 million and \$1.3 million was invested by Messrs.
-Kravis, Roberts, Bae, Nuttall, Janetschek, Lewin and Sorkin and their investment vehicles, respectively.
+In addition, certain of our current and former employees and certain other qualifying personnel are permitted to invest, and have invested, their own capital in our investment funds and vehicles, in side-by-side investments with our funds and the firm, as well as in funds managed by our hedge fund partnerships.
+Side-by-side investments are investments generally made on the same terms and conditions as those available to the applicable fund or the firm and, they, together with their investments in our funds and vehicles or the funds managed by our hedge fund partnerships, are not generally subject to management fees or a carried interest.
+The cash invested by our current and former employees and certain other qualifying personnel and their investment vehicles aggregated to \$645.6 million for the year ended December 31, 2020, of which \$66.6 million, \$104.3 million, \$41.2 million, \$19.4 million, \$4.6 million and \$1.3 million was invested by Messrs.
+Kravis, Roberts, Bae, Nuttall, Lewin and Sorkin and their investment vehicles, respectively.
 These investments are not included in the accompanying consolidated financial statements.
-In addition, our funds invested \$3.0 million in 2019 from the commitments of certain investment vehicles associated with Mr. Hess.
+In addition, our funds invested \$1.0 million in 2020 from the commitments of certain investment vehicles associated with Mr. Hess.
 Such investments associated with Mr. Hess were made on the same terms and conditions as for other fund investors including management fees and/or a carried interest applicable to the relevant fund.